Free worldwide shipping on every order

 The RLPRO 1000 (720 LEDs, 153 × 42 cm) is effective for targeting specific areas — feet, hands, or lower legs — with concentrated near-infrared output.
 For patients with more widespread neuropathy or who wish to treat the extremities and lumbar spine in a single session, the RLPRO 1200 (864 LEDs, 184 × 42 cm) provides broader coverage.

-Both panels deliver eight wavelengths including the near-infrared spectrum (810, 830, 850, 1060 nm) essential for reaching peripheral nerve tissue, and are Health Canada Class II and FDA-registered medical devices.
+Both panels deliver eight wavelengths including the near-infrared spectrum (810, 830, 850, 1060 nm) relevant for peripheral nerve tissue depth.
+RLPRO 1200 is covered by Health Canada Class II Licence #111226, and Hale RLPRO panels are FDA-listed.

 A Comprehensive Approach to Neuropathy